Rashid Nuhu

 Rashid Nuhu (born 7 December 1995) is a Ghanaian footballer who currently plays as a goalkeeper for Union Omaha in USL League One.

 Career

 Youth and college

 Nuhu played four years of college soccer at Fordham University between 2015 and 2018, where he made a total of 74 appearances for the Rams.
-He was named first team All-Atlantic 10 Conference in both his junior and senior seasons and the Most Outstanding Player of the 2016 Atlantic 10 Men's Soccer Tournament as a sophomore after posting three consecutive shoutouts as Fordham won the tournament.
+He was named first team All-Atlantic 10 Conference in both his junior and senior seasons and the Most Outstanding Player of the 2016 Atlantic 10 Men's Soccer Tournament as a sophomore after posting three consecutive clean sheets as Fordham won the tournament.

 While at college, Nuhu also played in the USL PDL for both Westchester Flames, in 2016, and New York Red Bulls U-23 in 2018.

 New York Red Bulls II

 On January 14, 2019, Nuhu was drafted 70th overall in the 2019 MLS SuperDraft by New York Red Bulls.
 On May 6, 2019, Nuhu signed for the club's USL Championship affiliate New York Red Bulls II.